RCLM-Project/RCLM/GitProcedure.md

 ##### Create a branch in GitHub Desktop:
 1. Navigate to the Current Branch button in the middle of the top row of buttons and ensure that you are in the correct branch (within a named folder if working on a witness).
 2. Click on Current Branch and then select the New Branch button.
 3. Name your branch with your editor tag and the date.
 It will give you the option to base the branch in the Master branch or your current branch, be sure to select your current branch.
 4. You will automatically be moved to working in the newly created branch, which you can check by looking at the Current Branch button.

 ## Local Commit
 Save and commit changes locally as frequently as possible.
 Recommended: save frequently, commit locally at least once per hour and at the end of every work session. ***Do not use the GitHub browser GUI to commit any changes.***

 #### Local commit in Visual Studio Code (or another IDE):
 1. Navigate to Source Control in your text editor (ctrl+shift+g in Visual Studio Code).
 2. Using the file name under the "Changes" dropdown, click the plus sign next to the file name to "Stage Changes."
 The file name will now be under the "Staged Changes" dropdown.
 3. To commit locally, click the check mark to the right of "Source Control" (above the "Staged Changes" and "Changes" dropdown menus).

 At the end of every work session, save and commit your changes.

+#### Local commit in another txt editor (Atom or similar):
+1. After opening the document in your favorite text editor through GitHub desktop, make edits and save your work via selecting File and Save.
+You can also do this manually in Atom by clicking the small button that says Git in the bottom right corner and click Stage All in the top right.
+2. If you opened documents through the desktop app, changes that you saved locally will be noted when you return to the app and highlight the changes made.
+3. To commit to the current branch, return to GitHub desktop, check the box next to all changes that you want to commit in the Changes column on the left.
+Ensure that you are in the correct branch by checking the Current Branch button.
+Add a commit message and click Commit to Branch x.
+If you are in Atom, all of these steps can be completed in the Git menu opened previously.

 ## Merge Branch